rvibek/rvibek.github.src/content/048-extracting-data-from-google-maps.md

 Category: Blog
 Author: Vibek Raj Maurya
 Lang:
-Summary: Using the parameter page_token to recursively fetch Google Maps API result.
+Summary: Using page_token parameter to recursively fetch Google Maps API result.

-Google Maps API displays 20 results in one page.
+Google Maps API displays 20 results on one page.
 By using a parameter ```page_token```, it is possible to get more than 20 results.
 The API fetches maximum 60 results for a query.
 The query can be refined should we need more result - run the query on sub-division level instead of country.

 The following code loads the first 20 results, if the JSON file has ```"next_page_token"``` key then it recursively loads the subsequent pages.